Parent Information Package

 Climbing & Bouldering

-Campers must wear closed toe shoes.
+Campers must wear closed toe shoes with a heel strap.
+Running shoes are recommended.

 Willowgrove Unplugged

 While we know we live in a world filled with technology, our desire is for children to be present while participating in our programs to maximize their experience.
 We believe that it is important for all of us to unplug and allow ourselves to be fully immersed in the experience and benefits our programs provide.
 Staying connected through texts, calls, and messaging can be great at times, but we believe it hinders the camp experience.
-We ask that all campers unplug and leave their cell phones at home.
+We strongly recommend that all campers unplug and leave their cell phones at home.
 Furthermore, as we are outdoors most of the day, these devices can easily be broken or lost.

 Cabin Friend Requests